keenlabs/redis-statsd/README.md

 # redis-statsd

-Redis statsd is a small, dependency free Python program for periodically fetching stats via Redis' INFO command and emitting them to a local StatsD.
+redis-statsd is a small, dependency free Python program for periodically fetching stats via Redis' INFO command and emitting them to a local StatsD.

+# Motivation

+At [Keen](http://keen.io) we run some Redis instances in Mesos with dynamically allocated ports.
+We use Datadog and therefore have an on-box StatsD instance to report to.
+Therefore this little program can be started with a dynamic port and report metrics out to DogStatsD!

 # Optional DogStatsD Tag Support

-The `--no-tags` option will disable support for [DogStatsD](http://docs.datadoghq.com/guides/dogstatsd/)
+The `--no-tags` option will disable support for [DogStatsD](http://docs.datadoghq.com/guides/dogstatsd/)-style tags.

 # Usage